sourabhtk37/starchat/README.md

-# *Chat
+# StarChat

-## *Chat in brief
+## StarChat in brief
-*Chat ("starchat") is a service for the implementation of workflow based chatbot.
+* StarChat is a service for the implementation of workflow based chatbot.

-*Chat provide a restful service to implement conversational agents.
+* StarChat provide a restful service to implement conversational agents.

-*Chat is under development and every contribution is welcome.
+* StarChat is under development and every contribution is welcome.

-## What problem *Chat is solving
+## What problem StarChat is solving

-*Chat solves the problem of specifying a conversational flow with actionable states and templates, it also solves the pattern matching and retrieval problem with the identification of the closest concept in the workflow in relation with the user input.
+* StarChat solves the problem of specifying a conversational flow with actionable states and templates, it also solves the pattern matching and retrieval problem with the identification of the closest concept in the workflow in relation with the user input.

-*Chat must scale horizontally with the instantiation of new services without any service interruption.
+* StarChat must scale horizontally with the instantiation of new services without any service interruption.
 The deployment must be easy

-*Chat offers a means to store and retrieve the conversations in consistent way and suitable to perform data analysis.
+* StarChat offers a means to store and retrieve the conversations in consistent way and suitable to perform data analysis.

-*Chat implements a state machine mechanism to guide the user in the conversation and to perform actions in relation of the user inputs.
+* StarChat implements a state machine mechanism to guide the user in the conversation and to perform actions in relation of the user inputs.
 * When no answer is found in the workflow of the state machine, the system, optionally, can fall back to the knowledge base provided by the collection of conversation of the customer service operators.
 * Chat is developed using [akka](http://akka.io).
 * Chat it is stateless to work in parallel with as many instances as you need.
 It is configurable by a simple configuration file and it is containerized with docker: deployment require few minutes!

-## How does *Chat work?
+## How does StarChat work?

-*Chat stores the conversations on a search engine with special configuration to handle the language of the bot
+* StarChat stores the conversations on a search engine with special configuration to handle the language of the bot

-A special table of the search engine is reserved for the state machine.
+* A special table of the search engine is reserved for the state machine.

-The state machine allows to specify templated sentences to send personalized messages to the user
+* The state machine allows to specify templated sentences to send personalized messages to the user

-When the user enters a phrase, *Chat search the closest match in the state machine and guide the conversation from a state to another.
+* When the user enters a phrase, StarChat search the closest match in the state machine and guide the conversation from a state to another.

-When no state matches the input text, optionally, *Chat searches on the knowledge base built with the past conversations.
+* When no state matches the input text, optionally, *Chat searches on the knowledge base built with the past conversations.

-## Customization of *Chat
+## Customization of StarChat

-*Chat rely on [elasticsearch](https://www.elastic.co) for storing data and for the retrieval functionalities.
+* StarChat rely on [elasticsearch](https://www.elastic.co) for storing data and for the retrieval functionalities.
 Is straightforward to customize the elasticsearch schema for new languages and adding new analyzers or new fields.